OpenLiberty/tutorial-microprofile/README.md

 2. Now create a file called LiberyRestEndpoint.java and add the following code to create the REST API calls for your second microservice......NEW CODE TO BE ADDED HERE!!!

 ## Creating the Web Application
-Now that we've created a gateway and two microservices (A and B), a webapp is needed to visualise the information in these microservices.
+Now that we've created a gateway and two microservices (1 and 2), a webapp is needed to visualise the information in these microservices.
 To make this easier, a webapp has already been fully developed for this example.
 The webapp used in this example has been created using Angular CLI and is running on a Node server.

 In order to use the webapp provided, it is essential that the pre-requisites previously stated are installed first.

-1. Node and npm should already have been instaled.
-However @angular/cli also needs to be installed.
-To do this, first enter into the folder in which the webapp is to be placed (in this example enter the folder named *microservice-webapp*) using the terminal, enter the following command:

-    `npm install -g @angular/cli`

-    This may take a little while to run.

-2. Next to avoid errors when switching branches commit all of the changes made so far to the module 1 branch of your fork.
-To do this enter the following commands in the terminal:

-    i. `git add .`

-    ii. `git checkout -m "enter comment here to describe what you are adding"`

-    iii. `git push`

-3. Now switch branches to module 2 to have access to the pre-created webapp.
-To switch branches enter the following command into the terminal:

-    `git checkout module 2`
+1. Navigate to *microservice-webapp* in the terminal.
+This folder contains the pre-developed webapp.

-3. Navigate into the *microservice-webapp* folder and enter the following command in the terminal to serve up/launch the webapp and be able to access it:
+2. Once in this folder enter the following command to serve up/launch the webapp and be able to access it:

     `ng serve`